Akul-Kaushal/dbms_project_bank_management_sys/sid.md

-Coonection to sid laptop done
+Connection to sid laptop done